Michelle Ross (drag queen): Legacy

 In 2019, she was named as one of 69 key Canadian LGBTQ icons in the Canadian Screen Award-winning Super Queeroes multimedia project.
 Following the announcement of her death on March 28, 2021, statements of tribute were issued by a variety of influential figures including Toronto mayor John Tory, writer Rinaldo Walcott and drag queens Brooke Lynn Hytes and Priyanka, and organizations including Pride Toronto, The 519, Glad Day Bookshop and the Toronto chapter of Black Lives Matter.

 In the third season of the drag competition series Canada's Drag Race, competitor Jada Shada Hudson paid tribute to Ross as a trailblazer and inspiration, both in a mid-season workroom discussion about community icons and in her runway speech in the season finale.

-In October 2025, Documentary and CBC Gem premiered Michelle Ross: Unknown Icon, a documentary film by Alison Duke about the contrast between Ross's larger-than-life persona and reputation as an entertainer, and Shaw's private personal life with his own family, who knew only that he worked as a designer and were not aware that he was the legendary Michelle Ross until his death.
+In October 2025, the CBC Television documentary series The Passionate Eye premiered Michelle Ross: Unknown Icon, a documentary film by Alison Duke about the contrast between Ross's larger-than-life persona and reputation as an entertainer, and Shaw's private personal life with his own family, who knew only that he worked as a designer and were not aware that he was the legendary Michelle Ross until his death.